Kyoto Itinerary 4 Days: A City of a Million Temples

 TOP Food Tours of Kyoto:

-• Food and Culture Tour of Gion –This is the PERFECT tour for those who want to experience the nightlife of Kyoto but don’t want to do it on their own.
+- Food and Culture Tour of Gion –This is the PERFECT tour for those who want to experience the nightlife of Kyoto but don’t want to do it alone.
 Ideal for solo travelers!
 You’ll also learn about the lives of Geishas and sample the local cuisine.
 The tour stops at the best nightlife spots in the Gion District, Ponto-cho, and Kiyamachi.
 The tour includes food at 2 restaurants and 2 drinks.
 You also get to see Yasaka Shrine all lit up at night.
-RATING: 4.9/5 | Check Reviews Here
+Rating: 4.9/5 | Check Reviews Here

-• Luxury Kyoto Food Tour – This food tour is more expensive than the others, but it includes a 10-course Kaiseki meal.
+- Luxury Kyoto Food Tour – This food tour is more expensive than the others but includes a 10-course Kaiseki meal.
 Honestly, if you REALLY want to experience Japanese food culture, you’ve got to try a kaiseki meal at least once during your trip.
 The tour also includes an exploration of the Ponto-cho and Gion Districts.
-RATING: 5/5 | Check Reviews Here
+Rating: 5/5 | Check Reviews Here

 More Things to See and Do on Day 3: